DanielleInkster/CV/README.md

 #### Team Player

 My previous roles necessitated the need to work as part of a team in order to best meet the interests of each child in my care.
-This included liasing with a variety of different people such as management, doctors, social workers and psychologists as well as other frontline staff both face to face and in writing and working collaboratively to achieve our intended outcomes.
-Additionally, this role has given me a lot of experience in both giving and recieving feedback, positive and negative, in order to improve our process to meet our intended outcomes.
+This included liaising with a variety of different people such as management, doctors, social workers and psychologists as well as other frontline staff both face to face and in writing and working collaboratively to achieve our intended outcomes.
+Additionally, this role has given me a lot of experience in both giving and receiving feedback, positive and negative, in order to improve our process to meet our intended outcomes.
 These skills translate well to coding when working in a pair or team to efficiently create a well-designed project.

 #### Creative Problem Solver and Resilient